Sunday, January 11, 2026

 If you're not using any of those colors, just pick up some favor boxes.
 As long as the box itself matches your wedding colors, no one will care what color treats inside are.

-Buy chocolates now, save them (anywhere but the fridge -- chocolate that gets hot then cold then hot will turn a musty shade of brown.
-It tastes fine, but looks awful), then turn them into favors when it's time for your wedding.
+Buy chocolates now, save them (anywhere but the fridge -- chocolate that gets hot then cold then hot will turn a musty shade of brown; it tastes fine, but looks awful), then turn them into favors when it's time for your wedding.

-Gift boxes:
+Gift wrap:

-White boxes are on clearance all over too because those are seasonal.
 If you're planning on giving thank you gifts to your parents and bridal party, and you need a box to wrap those in, pick up the boxes now.

 Gift sets: